abdullahsweesi11/repo-seek/README.md

 ## Features

 To find more about features, use `repo-seek -h`.
+Alternatively, you can view the full specification at 'utils/options/options.js'.

 Users can search repositories based on: